Student finance advice for those heading to university

 Also budget weekly.
 You'll be surprised at the number of students who blow all their money by the end of the first term to then vent their frustrations at being poor come the end of the second term.
 Budgeting weekly simply means that you can spread out your fun (spending money on socialising) across the year.

 Also shop around.
 If you are buying food look for the deals and freeze food.
-Also think about cooking with fellow residents to cut costs - plus the amount of time you spend cooking.
-And avoid eating out, instead make a packed lunch.
+Also think about cooking with fellow residents to cut both costs and the amount of time you spend cooking.
+Only eat out on special occasions and try to make a packed lunch if you can.

-Walk instead of taking public transport if you can, as you will save a fortune.
+Walk instead of taking public transport if you can, as you will save a fortune and buy a travel mug and make your coffee at home.
 Plus look out for student discounts in shops and bars, especially if your university is in a city.

 What are the most common financial mistakes students make when living away for the first time?